UMG Recordings, Inc. v. MP3.com, Inc.

 UMG Recordings, Inc. v.
 MP3.com, Inc., 92 F. Supp.
 2d 349 (S.D.N.Y.
 2000) was a landmark case of the U.S. District Court for the Southern District of New York concerning the unauthorized copying of copyrighted materials on the Internet.
 The case concerned unauthorized duplication by the company MP3.com of songs from a wide selection of compact discs for the purposes of launching a service that allowed users to access their private music collections online from anywhere in the world.
-This business model was ruled to be a violation of U.S. copyright law.
+This business model was ruled to be a violation of American copyright law.